Robert A. Winn Career Development Award (Winn CDA)

 Annual Convening

-An annual in-person event will bring key stakeholder groups together to inspire, educate, amplify and celebrate.
-Scholars will present their investigator-initiated clinical trial protocols in their second program year.
+An annual in-person event in the Fall 2026 and 2027 will bring key stakeholder groups together to inspire, educate, amplify and celebrate.
+Scholars will present their investigator-initiated clinical trial protocols (capstone project) at the annual convening in their second program year.

 Helpful Documents